 A Deed of Trust or Second Charge to protect the gifted deposit is not acceptable.

+You must continue to report a gifted deposit from a family member who is also the Vendor.
 Note we do not accept family gifted deposits in Buy to Let transactions where the Vendor is a family member.